ConfederacyOfGaia/Gaia/zephyrlands.md

 Rangers, Scouts, and other explorers occasionally stumble upon ogres deep in the woods.
 These stupid creatures will savagely attack humans on sight, so it's best to simply avoid them whenever possible.

-Finally, there are the orcs, though they haven't been seen en masse since the Great Devastation.
+Finally, everyone knows orcs are a thing, though they haven't been seen en masse since the Great Devastation.

 ## Animals